kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 #### Building a custom Cluster Autoscaler binary

-Vendors are encouraged to include an "init" package together with their driver simulation implementation.
+Vendors are encouraged to include an "init" package in their driver simulation implementation.
 That "init" package registers their plugin.
 Then to build a custom autoscaler binary, one additional file alongside `main.go` is
 sufficient: